 The general misconception of cremation being the cheaper option was also confirmed by the research as the average cost of was actually higher than burial at €3,986.

-Even though funeral parlours are required by law to provide a detailed list of expected costs in a quote, in 22% of cases no quote was was provided.
+Even though funeral parlours are required by law to provide a detailed list of expected costs in a quote but this does not always occur, so you need to check clearly what is offerd.

 It is possible to take out an insurance policy (assurance obsèques) to cover funeral costs, but in a 2018 study carried out the consumer group INC, the policies were considered to be poor value, with premiums paid generally exceeding the costs of the funeral.
 Far better say the authors, to simply put money away as savings.